Two young women sit next to each other in a lecture

 Summer semester

-Experience reports from students
+Testimonials from students

-YOUR CAREER OPPORTUNITIES TO GET STARTED
+YOUR CAREER OPPORTUNITY TO GET STARTED

 Students and alumni share their experiences Impressions from the study program

 Hello, my name is Mayowa and I study International Business and Management.
-I was looking for an exclusively English-language degree program in business administration and wanted to specialise in management.
+I was looking for an exclusively English-language degree programme in business administration and wanted to specialise in management.
 Especially in a globalised world, interculturality also plays an important role.
 I found all of this at Fulda University of Applied Sciences.
 The lecturers are all very competent and have a lot of practical experience, which they teach on to us.
 I feel very comfortable at the modern and international campus.
-I can absolutely recommend the degree program.
+I can absolutely recommend the degree programme.

 More about the subject